Dearly Beloved — Excerpt

 EVIE

-And a worm doesn’t recognize he eats his.
+And a worm doesn’t realize he eats his.

 BANBERRY

-All this talk of eating oneself is poking me famished.
+All this talking of eating oneself is poking me famished.
 Is dinner now, and if not, why can’t it be?
 This is outrageous!

 RODERICK

-After the ceremony: when two are made one you may eat for two.
+After the ceremony: when two are one you may eat for two.

 BANBERRY

-Well, I’m turning viking on your kitchen til.
-I shall pillage, I shall plunder, I shall rape the food not a little, so beware of your melons for the next week or so.
+Well, I’m turning viking on your kitchen til (avoiding Tisia’s nails, of course): I shall pillage, I shall plunder, gluttony and lust, so beware your melons the next week or so.

 Banberry exits.